marcinjak9/italian-flavours-gatsby/src/pages/i-am-angelina/index.md

   ctaText: Get Inspired!
 Talk to me
   heroBgOverlay: true
   subtitle: >+
-    I am a professional gourmet travel curator.
-I am the founder of Italian Flavours, a boutique tour operator specialised in creating unique cultural-culinary holidays in Italy, and of course I am Italian, 100%.
+    I am a professional gourmet travel curator and I am the founder of Italian Flavours, a boutique tour operator specialised in creating unique cultural-culinary holidays in Italy.
+Of course I am Italian, 100%.

 descriptionTitle: You're in good hands
 contactSectionTitle: Let's get in touch!
 I'd love to hear from you.